biotope/biotope-element/docs/events.md

   }

   handlePress(event) {
-    // Do somthing with that "pressed" event
+    // Do something related to that "pressed" event
   }
 }